ChainSafe/eth-local/README.md

 ## Running

-1. Start the cli by running `npm i && node cli/app.js`.
+1. Start the cli by running `cd cli && npm i && node app.js`.
 You will prompted with all availible options.
 In necessary initiate keystore and create a key pair.

 2. Start the dev web app server by running `cd web && npm i && npm start`.